ucl-casa-ce/nispae/README.md

 # NISPAE - Non Intrusive SPectrogram Analyses on the Edge -

 NISPAE is a Python application for performing Non-Intrusive SPectrogram Analyses on the Edge.
-It is designed to analyze audio signals in real-time, without the need to collect any audio recordings, and extract relevant features using the short-time Fourier transform (STFT).
+It is designed to analyse audio signals in real-time, without the need to collect any audio recordings, and extract relevant features using the short-time Fourier transform (STFT).
 This solution is particularly useful for recording in public places where concerns regarding privacy in regards to actual audio recording may arise.
 NISPAE is optimized for running on edge devices with limited computational resources, such as Raspberry Pi (currently tested on Rpi 4 and Rpi 3B+).

 ![spectrogram created using NISPAE](./docs/img/spectro.jpg)